 What It Does

-The MCP server exposes 9 tools across four categories: email sending, sandbox testing, template management, and analytics.
+The MCP server exposes 23 tools across six categories: email sending, sandbox testing, sandbox management, email logs, domain management, template management, and analytics.

 Email Sending